fnalways/terminus-docs/docs/manual/get-started/install-olares-linux-via-docker-compose.md

 ```bash
 docker compose start
 ```
 It may take 6 to 7 minutes for all services to fully initialize after restarting.
-Please wait before verifying the container's functionality.

 ### Uninstall the container
 To uninstall the container: